 - a landowner to obtain information relating to the owner's land

-- a Heritage Adviser to carry out tasks required under the Act, or on behalf of a proposed development, user or purchaser of land to obtain information on any Aboriginal cultural heritage relevant to the land
+- a to carry out tasks required under the Act, or on behalf of a proposed development, user or purchaser of land to obtain information on any Aboriginal cultural heritage relevant to the land

 - a member of the or public sector employee for the purpose of administering and managing Aboriginal cultural heritage, including on Crown land